Tesla Semi: Design

-Tesla Semi is powered by three carbon-fiber wrapped motors; one operates continuously at optimal efficiency, while the other two motors provide additional power for acceleration and hills.
-The Semi's aerodynamic design is inspired by the Japanese bullet trains.
+The Semi is powered by three carbon-fiber-wrapped motors; one operates continuously at optimal efficiency, while the other two motors provide additional power for acceleration and hills.
+The stator and inverter are the same as in the Cybertruck.

-The driver's seat is centered in the cab.
-The ceiling allows an adult to stand up.
+The driver's seat is centered inside the bullet-shaped cab.
+The ceiling allows an adult to stand.
 Touchscreen displays are set on both sides of the steering wheel, with no other instrument panels.
+The production model has side windows that completely retract.